study-ORCATech-cloud/git-labs/LAB11-Git-Hooks/LAB.md

 * Make the hook executable using `chmod +x`.
 * Test the hook by making a change and attempting to commit it.

-## Task 4: Create a Python Linting Pre-commit Hook
+## Task 4: Create a Text Validation Pre-commit Hook
-* If you don't have a linter installed, install flake8 using `pip install flake8`.
-* Modify your pre-commit hook to run flake8 on all Python files in the repository.
+* Modify your pre-commit hook to check text files for common issues.
+* Add checks for:
+  * Trailing whitespace
+  * Lines longer than 80 characters
+  * TODO/FIXME markers
-* Add code to make the commit fail if linting issues are found.
+* Make the commit fail if any issues are found.
-* Test the hook with both clean code and code with linting issues.
+* Test the hook with both clean text and text with issues.

 ## Task 5: Create a Commit Message Validation Hook
 * Create a new hook file called `commit-msg` in the `.git/hooks` directory.